sightsdev/sights/docs/manual_install.md

 ## Running as a managed service with Supervisor

-All we need to do now is ensure that `SIGHTSRobot`'s `manager.py` is run on boot as a managed service so we can start, stop and restart it at will.
+All we need to do now is ensure that `manager.py` is run on boot as a managed service so we can start, stop and restart it at will.

 For this, we'll use [Supervisor](http://supervisord.org/) which is a software package designed to manage (including starting/stopping/restarting) processes and also handle logging their output.